 Characterizing the genetic landscape of ADRD provides a unique opportunity to gain a deeper understanding of the underlying pathophysiology of diseases and develop treatment strategies.
-While significant progress has been made in unraveling the genetic profiles associated with ADRD [19], there remains an inadequate representation of ethnically diverse populations, as most studies have been based on European populations [20].
-Analysis of genome-wide association (GWAS) studies across human diseases conducted up until 2019 showed that 79% of the GWAS studies had been conducted in samples of non-hispanic European descent, while less than 3% were among admixed Latin American individuals [20,21].
-This disparity hampers the translation of genetic research findings into clinical practice and drives many current efforts to increase diversity in AD genetic studies [20].
-In the 2023 AAIC Satellite Symposium, a session was dedicated to the genetics of ADRD in Latin America, where researchers discussed topics related to autosomal dominant dementia, founder effects and the impact of ancestry on AD genetics, summarized below.
+While significant progress has been made in unraveling the genetic profiles associated with ADRD, 19 there remains an inadequate representation of ethnically diverse populations, as most studies have been based on European populations.20 Analysis of genome-wide association studies (GWAS) across human diseases conducted up until 2019 showed that 79% of the GWAS had been conducted in samples of non-Hispanic European descent, while less than 3% were among admixed Latin American individuals.^{20,21} This disparity hampers the translation of genetic research findings into clinical practice and drives many current efforts to increase diversity in AD genetic studies.20 In the 2023 AAIC satellite symposium, a session was dedicated to the genetics of ADRD in LatAm, where researchers discussed topics related to autosomaldominant dementia, founder effects, and the impact of ancestry on AD genetics, summarized below.

-4.1 Autosomal dominant Alzheimer's Disease: founder effects in Jalisco state and Colombia
+4.1 | Autosomal-dominant Alzheimer's disease: founder effects in Jalisco state and Colombia

-Less than 1% of AD cases worldwide have an autosomal dominant inheritance pattern and are caused by pathogenic variants in presenilin 1 (PSEN1), presenilin 2 (PSEN2), or amyloid precursor protein (APP) genes.
-Of these, PSEN1 is the most common gene associated with genetic AD, with disease-causing variants found in approximately 65% of early-onset familial AD cases, and more than 200 distinct variants have been described in this gene [22,23].
-There are unique characteristics of dominantly inherited Alzheimer's Disease (DIAD) families in LatAm, including the presence of common ancestors and suggestive evidence of a high grade of admixture including African, Western European, Asia, and Native American ancestry [24].
-In Latin America, four major "founder effects" - increased prevalence of a specific genetic variant when a new population is established by a small number of individuals - in PSEN1 have been described, including E280A in Colombia [25], G206A in Puerto Rico [26], A431E in Jalisco, Mexico [19] and the M146L in the northeastern region of Argentina [24].
-Each of these variants represents large extended families within Latin America.
+Less than 1% of AD cases worldwide have an autosomal-dominant inheritance pattern and are caused by pathogenic variants in presenilin 1 (PSEN1), presenilin 2 (PSEN2), or amyloid precursor protein (APP) genes.
+Of these, PSEN1 is the most common gene associated with genetic AD, with disease-causing variants found in approximately 65% of early-onset familial AD cases, and more than 200 distinct variants have been described in this gene.
+22,23 There are unique characteristics of dominantly inherited Alzheimer's disease (DIAD) families in LatAm, including the presence of common ancestors and suggestive evidence of a high grade of admixture, including African, Western European, Asia, and Native American ancestry.24 In LatAm, four major so-called founder effects - increased prevalence of a specific genetic variant when a new population is established by a small number of individuals - in PSEN1 have been described, including E280A in Colombia, 25 G206A in Puerto Rico, 26 A431E in Jalisco, Mexico, 19 and M146L in the northeastern region of Argentina.24 Each of these variants represents large extended families within LatAm.
 Below we describe the general characteristics of the most common variants in the region.

-The PSEN1 A431E (rs63750083) was first described by Yescas et al., reporting nine affected families with early-onset AD in Jalisco State, Mexico [27].
-Subsequent work identified 15 additional families in Guadalajara (n=2), in Chicago (n=1), and Southern California (n=12), nine of which could trace the illness to ancestors from Jalisco [28].
-Haplotype analyses showed that all examined carriers had the same dinucleotide repeat alleles flanking the PSEN1 gene, suggesting that this variant arose from a common founder [28].
-Currently, more than 100 families with this variant have been identified, and as many as 1,260 persons were estimated to be at risk.
-Systemic phenotyping of the carriers showed that the mean age of onset is around 42 years (± 3.9 years), with a high frequency of spastic paraparesis occurring during the first two years of the disease [28,29].
-Diffusion tensor imaging (DTI) analyses of PSEN1 A431E variant carriers with spastic paraparesis showed widespread white matter abnormalities that were not confined to the corticospinal tract, suggesting an effect of PSEN1 A431E variant on the white matter integrity in the brain [30].
-In the 2023 Symposium, it was further highlighted that future work is underway in Mexico, the U.S., and in Belgium to characterize the pathologic hallmarks of PSEN1 A431E variant and develop potential treatments in clinical, imaging, neuropathologic, and animal studies.
+The PSEN1 A431E (rs63750083) was first described by Yescas et al., who reported on nine affected families with early-onset AD in Jalisco State, Mexico.27 Subsequent work identified 15 additional families in Guadalajara (n = 2), Chicago (n = 1), and Southern California (n = 12), nine of which could trace the illness to ancestors from Jalisco.28 Haplotype analyses showed that all examined carriers had the same dinucleotide repeat alleles flanking the PSEN1 gene, suggesting that this variant arose from a common founder.
+28 Currently, more than 100 families with this variant have been identified, and as many as 1260 persons were estimated to be at risk.
+Systematic phenotyping of the carriers showed that the mean age of onset is around 42 years (±3.9 years), with a high frequency of spastic paraparesis occurring during the first 2 years of the disease. ^{28,29} Diffusion tensor imaging (DTI) analyses of PSEN1 A431E variant carriers with spastic paraparesis showed widespread white matter abnormalities that were not confined to the corticospinal tract, suggesting an effect of the PSEN1 A431E variant on white matter integrity in the brain.30 In the 2023 symposium, it was further highlighted that future work was under way in Mexico, the United States, and in Belgium to characterize the pathologic hallmarks of PSEN1 A431E variant and develop potential treatments in clinical, imaging, neuropathologic, and animal studies.